 RN Information and Admissions

-Applications for the Register Nursing will be accepted from early January through first Monday in March.
+Applications for the Registered Nursing Program will be accepted from early January through first Monday in March.

 Additional information is found below to access application forms or TEAS testing information.

 ADMISSIONS POLICIES AND PROCEDURES FOR ASSOCIATE DEGREE (RN)

 The application process for students who desire to enter the Nursing Program begins in January.
 The application deadline for the program is the first Monday in March.
 Admissions to the Nursing Program are selective.
 A student who applies to the Nursing Program shall: